Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

-- Fusion Dance: When Ultra Instinct Goku proves too powerful, the duo merge into a single being called Kaminoren.
+- Fusion Dance: When Ultra Instinct Goku proves too powerful, the duo merge into a single being called Kamioren.

 - Good Thing You Can Heal: Like Baby, they can regenerate from any injury they receive, making them tough opponents even for someone like Hit.

-- Omnicidal Maniac: They want to destroy all of humankind because their creators tried to destroy them afraid of their power
+- Omnicidal Maniac: They want to destroy all of humanity because their creators tried to destroy them afraid of their power.

 - One-Winged Angel: As Kamioren is getting beaten into pieces by Piccolo and Android 17, Hearts shrinks down the Universe Seed and forcefully implants it into the fusion.
 The result transforms Kamioren into a monstrous titan and serving the second-to-last boss before Hearts himself.